8:45 AM

 Speaker(s):

-Gary Price, Co-Founder,infoDOCKET & FullTextReports
+Gary Price, Co-Founder & Editor,infoDOCKET & FullTextReports

 Description: Are you the intelligence officer for your organization or community?
 If not, find out how to do this job from our popular and knowledgeable speaker.
 Each day, Price curates thousands of news items and reports to publish online briefs that thousands of people depend upon for reliable, usable information.
 He shares how to build an open web resources database that suits your clients.
 He elaborates on the latest tools and techniques he uses to build a timely collection and gives you a road map to build your own!
 In addition, he shares cool tools you will want to try, no matter where you practice your info pro skills.